The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/get-is-ai.md

 # Get Is AI

+## Description
+Returns true of the Object is an AI unit

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}